TomiVidal99/Librarian/README.md

 - [ ] ADD: recursion to the origin folders.
 - [ ] ADD: shift + click to select multiple items in lists.
 - [ ] ADD: maybe check if there are conflicting filters?, i.e: work (name) conflics with work.pdf (pdf).
-- [ ] ADD: pop up a warning when adding more than 6 (?) filters, not adviced, maybe think of adding more folders, or using regex or format.
 - [ ] ADD: theme selector (light and dark, maybe later more palettes).
 - [ ] ADD: navigation.
 - [ ] MAYBE ANIMATION: to the items in the list, so the name originally it's centered and the moves to the left as the path appears.